 Adding pallet boards to your ceiling is a perfect project for any room, especially smaller rooms that just need a little pizzazz.

 You can use pallet wood as a floor covering!

-This next pallet floor project is awesome and you can get the entire step-by-step instructions and photos from the owners at the blog called ‘A Building We Shall Go‘:
+This next pallet floor project is awesome, and you can get the entire step-by-step instructions and photos from the owners of the blog called ‘A Building We Shall Go‘:

 With the right construction experience, you can even build a deck with pallets!